Kas Oosterhuis: Fusion of Art and Architecture on a digital platform

-Hyperbody TU Delft

-Kas Oosterhuis accepted in the year 2000 a 0,4 fte professorship (professor from practice) at the Faculty of Architecture at the TU Delft.
-He renamed the chair of Digital Architecture into Hyperbody.
-Hyperbody specialized in Nonstandard Architecture and Interactive Architecture.
-Up to 2017 Hyperbody has run a master design course delivering students with hands-on design programming skills.
-Hyperbody has accepted a dozen PHD candidates between 2002 and 2015, among them Dr Henriette Bier and Dr Nimish Biloria, who joined Hyperbody as assistant professors in 2007.
-Hyperbody alumni found their way into internationally renowned offices like Foster and Partners, Zaha Hadid Architects and Heatherwick Studio, and nationally into the offices of UN Studio, Jan_Pesman_(architect) Cepezed] and ONL, or founded their own practices.

 Publications

-Kas Oosterhuis has written and/or edited 16 books explaining his visionary view on digital architecture, the most well known books are Programmable Architecture (2000, L’Arcaedizioni), Architecture Goes Wild (2001, 010 Publishers), Hyperbodies, towards an Emotive Architecture (2003, Birkhäuser), ONLogic, Speed and Vision (2008, Images Publishing), and Towards A New Kind of Building (2011, Nai Publishers), a designer's guide to nonstandard architecture.
-Kas Oosterhuis is editor in chief of the scientific journal Next Generation Building (founded 2001, Baltzer Publishers, TU Delft), and has organized a series of Game Set and Match conferences at the TU Delft (GSM I in 2002, GSM II in 2006, GSM III in 2016).
-Kas Oosterhuis was editor in chief of the Game Set and Match books, edited the book Hyperbody, First Decade of Interactive Architecture (2012, Jap Sam Books), and edited the book series Interactive Architecture iA#1, iA#2, iA#3, iA#4, and iA#5 (2006 - 2012, Jap Sam Books).
+Oosterhuis has written or edited 16 books explaining his view on digital architecture, including Programmable Architecture, Architecture Goes Wild, Hyperbodies, towards an Emotive Architecture, ONLogic, Speed and Vision, and Towards A New Kind of Building, a designer's guide to nonstandard architecture.
+Oosterhuis previously organized a series of Game Set and Match conferences at the TU Delft (GSM I in 2002, GSM II in 2006, GSM III in 2016), and GSM4Q at Qatar University in 2019.
+Kas Oosterhuis was editor in chief of the Game Set and Match books, edited the book Hyperbody, First Decade of Interactive Architecture, and edited the book series Interactive Architecture.